Learn how to substantially save money on your grocery bills.

 20% Savings.
 Shop at discount grocers for anything.

 Save-A-Lot and Aldi primarily focus on and sell products bearing their own label, instead of brand label names.
 While there is less selection, the prices you will pay are usually at least 20% lower than prices at the supermarket, even when compared to supermarket private label products.
 There are many other options as well, even including dollar stores.

-Make no mistake about it...countless studies show that these items are perfectly safe to eat, even up to several days after purchase.
+Make no mistake about it; countless studies show that these items are perfectly safe to eat, even up to several days after purchase.
 You are not paying for old food.
 There is a very big difference between the sell-by date, which is the date that stores are required to go by, and the products expiration date.

 Items that you buy frequently, or that you use a lot, such as paper towels, everyday groceries or diapers, will always be much cheaper when paying for these items in quantity.
 As an example, studies show that new parents will buy an average of 2500 disposable diapers in their baby's first year alone.
 Those 2500 diapers that you will be paying 20 cents apiece for in the packages that are sold at grocery stores or drugstores may only go for only 15 cents when you buy them in bulk from a warehouse club store or a discount retail store.
 Using this as example, the savings you will experience will help you save up to $120 per year on your bills.

 This should only be used by families that are truly struggling and considered to be low income.
-Anyone facing a crisis, or on the brink of poverty, can receive some items from a local food pantry.
+Anyone facing a crisis, or on the brink of poverty, can receive some items from a local food pantry near them.
 Those goods can in effect bring down the household’s entire grocery bill as the items from the food bank will be used to supplement what is bought at a supermarket as part of a regular shopping trip.
 However, this service should not be abused and only turn to it if you are truly struggling.